-When you divide 1 cup of almond flour among 12 carrot cake protein balls, it comes to less than ¼ cup per serving.
-Even when adding 2 tablespoon of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 protein balls.
+When you divide 1 cup of almond flour among 12 carrot cake energy balls, it comes to less than ¼ cup per serving.
+Even when adding 2 tablespoons of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 energy balls.

 What Kind of Almond Flour to Use?

 I go through lots of almond flour, so I buy the Kirkland brand of blanched almond flour at Costco in bulk at 3 pounds a bag.
 If you don't plan on using lots of almond flour, I've also heard good things about Bob's Red Mill Almond Flour, which is commonly available in the gluten-free isle at lots of grocery stores in North America.

 If you're interested in making more low FODMAP recipes with almond flour, I highly recommend these:

 - Air Fryer Buffalo Chicken Salad - almond flour makes an awesome breading, too!

 - Air Fryer Shrimp Taco Bowls - a bit labor intensive, but totally worth the effort!